k2-fsa/sherpa/docs/source/onnx/index.rst

 `<https://k2-fsa.github.io/icefall/model-export/export-onnx.html>`_
 for how to export models to `onnx`_ format.

-In the following, we describe how to build ``sherpa-onnx`` on Linux, macOS, and Windows.
+In the following, we describe how to build `sherpa-onnx`_ on Linux, macOS, and Windows.
 Also, we show how to use it for speech recognition with pretrained models.

 .. caution::

-   We only provide non-streaming conformer transducer support at present.
+   We only provide support for non-streaming conformer transducer at present.
    The work for streaming ASR is still on-going.

 Build sherpa-onnx for Linux and macOS